ChainAgnostic/namespaces/tezos/caip2.md

 > ./octez-node run --data-dir ~/tezos-ghostnet --network ghostnet
 ```

-There is currently no algorithm to connect the `chain ID` to the `network` as it is part of the Octez reference implementation of Tezos.
-In general it is determined by social consensus what chain ID is considered as `tezos:mainnet`.
+There is currently no algorithm to connecting `chain ID`s to `network`s in the Octez reference implementation of Tezos.
+In general, social consensus determines which chain ID is considered the "tezos mainnet".
 It is RECOMMENDED to use a separate chain registry to map an alias to the chain ID.

 ### Backwards Compatibility